Store Your Brush in Dry Area

 Disposal of the Toothbrush

 The different parts of the toothbrush can be disassembled for proper disposal.
 The bristles are not biodegradable.
-The issue with recycling bristles is that they are very small and lightweight: curbside recycling will not work.
-The bristles will have to be landfilled.
+All toothbrush bristles are very small and lightweight: curbside recycling may not work.
+For example, if one were to simply throw the bristles into a big curbside recycling bin, they can easily get lost and will not make it through the recycling process.
+Try working out a solution with your local recycling facility – but if no solution can be found, the bristles will have to be landfilled.
 In total, this will result in less than 0.01 ounces of plastic waste (a dramatic improvement from plastic toothbrushes).
 Using pliers, it is easy to remove the bristles from the head.
 Doing so will also remove a small metal staple that is used to clamp the bristles to the handle.
+This metal staple is normal in toothbrush manufacturing and is also present in all plastic toothbrushes.
 The handle can be upcycled or composted at home.

 Reuse or Compost Handle